CuriousCoder25/CuriousCoder25/README.md

-<h2 align="left">- 👋 Hi, I’m Gaurav!<br>- 👀 I’m interested in AI computing, Cybersecurity, and also learning about new tech and topics in Computer Science<br>- 🌱 I’m currently focused on Data Science, Web Development, and mastering DSA<br>- I watch anime in my free time<br>- 💞️ I’m looking to collaborate on AI, IoT, or tech projects that push creative boundaries.<br>- 📫 How to reach me: gauravkathayat12@gmail.com<br>- ⚡ Fun fact: Geniuses admire simplicity, idiots admire complexity... so I guess I love complex stuff!</h2>
+<h2 align="left">- 👋 Hi, I’m Gaurav!<br>- 👀 I’m interested in AI computing, IOT, Cybersecurity, and also learning about new tech and topics in Computer Science<br>- 🌱 I’m currently focused on Data Science, Web Development, and mastering DSA<br>- I watch anime in my free time<br>- 💞️ I’m looking to collaborate on AI, IoT, or tech projects that push creative boundaries.<br>- 📫 How to reach me: gauravkathayat12@gmail.com<br>- ⚡ Fun fact: Geniuses admire simplicity, idiots admire complexity... so I guess I love complex stuff!</h2>

 ###